Richard Coekin: ‘Pious Passivity’ vs ‘Strategic Intentionality’

 --------

 Christian leaders join Dominic Steele for a deep end conversation about our hearts and different aspects of Christian ministry each Tuesday afternoon.We share personally, pastorally and professionally about how we can best fulfill Jesus' mission to save the lost and serve the saints.
-The discussion is broadcast live on Facebook then available in video on our website http://www.thepastorsheart.net and via audio podcast.
+The discussion is broadcast live on Facebook then on YouTube and on our thepastorsheart.net website and via audio podcast.